IncrementalRefinement/AlgorithmProjects/Proj2/Report/lutian.md

 We implement this project in Java and use [Maven](https://maven.apache.org/) for project management and building automation.
 As a result, the project is organized in a "Maven" way.
 The implementation of all the Heap is inside "/src/main/java/heap/" the Dijkstra and the performance test code is within the class "algorithm.Dijkstra".
 Also, we adopt the idea of Test Driven Development(TDD), and constructed a set of unit test in "src/test/java" before actual implementation procedure.

 The test data and the test result is in //TODO.
-You can also run the main method in "algorithm.Dijkstra" and relaunch the test and generate the result if you like.
+You can also run the main method in "algorithm.Dijkstra", relaunch the test and generate the result if you like.

 ## Introduction of the Fibonacci Heap